Mathematics Catalog

 Students who wish to expand their educational opportunities may decide to declare a double major.
 This decision may be based on career goals, planned graduate studies, and/or other student interests.
 Before a student declares a double major, it is important to meet with the appropriate academic departments for advisement.
 In order to declare a double major, the student must complete the Major/Minor Declaration form.
 This form will be submitted electronically and reviewed and approved by each department chairperson as well as the appropriate associate dean.

-Popular double majors with mathematics are economics, computer science, education, and physics, but we have also had students double major in math and music, English, political science, philosophy, Spanish, psychology, pre-medicine, and other fields.
+Popular double majors with mathematics are economics, computer science, education, and physics, but there have been also mathematics students double major in philosophy, psychology, music, English, Spanish, political science, pre-medicine, and other fields.

 Minors in Other Disciplines